Azure/bicep-registry-modules/avm/res/insights/data-collection-rule/README.md

 ### Example 8: _Collecting Windows-specific information_

-This instance deploys the module to setup connection of Windows-specific performance counters and Windows Event Logs.
+This instance deploys the module to setup the connection of Windows-specific performance counters and Windows Event Logs.

 <details>